 A hernia occurs when part of an organ pushes through a wall of muscle or other tissue that normally holds it in place.
 Hernias can also occur when an organ becomes displaced.
-Common examples of hernia include abdominal wall hernia and hernias of the diaphragm.
+Common examples of hernias include abdominal wall hernias and hernias of the diaphragm.

 Most types of hernia will require surgical treatment.
-In addition, most surgeons will patch the torn area with hernia mesh because it is a pliable medical material.
-Oftentimes medical mesh products include synthetic or animal-derived materials.
+In addition, most surgeons will patch the torn area with hernia mesh because it is a pliable medical material designed to reduce complications.
+Oftentimes, medical mesh products are made from synthetic or animal-derived materials.

-Today, some hernia mesh products inserted during surgery have the expectation of remaining indefinitely in place and inside a patient.
-Which makes product safety a high priority for hernia mesh manufacturers so that they reduce any risk of complications with patients.
+Although some surgical mesh is meant to dissolve over time, many hernia mesh products inserted during surgery are supposed to be permanent.
+This makes product safety a high priority for hernia mesh manufacturers in order to reduce any risk of complications.

-However, manufacturers do not always produce safe medical products.
+However, as history illustrates, manufacturers do not always produce safe medical products.
 Their neglect can then result in a patient suffering prolonged emotional and physical trauma from additional treatments and surgeries needed to remove and/or replace a defective mesh product.

 Furthermore, additional medical care and treatments often equate to higher medical bills and longer periods of recovery.

 There are many things that can go wrong with treating hernias using surgical mesh.
 For instance, if the mesh is defective or used improperly, additional surgeries may be required.
-If that’s the case, you may be entitled to a hernia mesh settlement.
-The following are common post-surgery complications with hernia mesh:
+The following are common post-surgery complications of hernia mesh:

 - Pain and discomfort in the area where the hernia mesh was used